2022 Slovenian presidential election

 Presidential elections were held in Slovenia on 23 October 2022.
-Since no candidate received a majority of the vote, a run-off between the top two placing candidates, Slovenian Democratic Party candidate Anže Logar and independent candidate Nataša Pirc Musar, took place on 13 November 2022.
 Incumbent President Borut Pahor was ineligible to run for a third consecutive term due to term limits.

-Pirc Musar won the run-off with 53.86% of the vote, becoming the first female president of Slovenia.
+As no candidate received a majority of the vote, a runoff between the top two placing candidates, former foreign minister Anže Logar, an SDS member running as an independent, and independent former Information Commissioner Nataša Pirc Musar, took place on 13 November 2022.
+Pirc Musar won the runoff with 53.86% of the vote, becoming the first female president of Slovenia.

 Logar acknowledged his defeat and congratulated Pirc Musar on her victory.

 Important dates

 Electoral system

 The President of Slovenia is elected using the two-round system; if no candidate receives a majority of the vote in the first round, the top two candidates contest a runoff.

 Under Slovenia's election law, candidates for president are required to meet one of three criteria: